AusClimateService/npcp/reports/phase1/phase1_report.md

 and then removed from the corresponding quantiles of the target model data.
 The ECDFm method is essentially the most basic quantile-based bias correction method available.
-The QME method is slightly more complicated in that it involves scaling the data before matching the model and observations by quantile.
+The QME method is slightly more complicated in that it involves scaling the data before matching the model and observations by quantile to help resolve detail in the tails of the distribution (Dowdy 2023).
-Prior to removing the quantile biases from the target model, the bias correction factors at the extreme ends of the distribution are also modified by the QME method in an attempt to avoid potential overfitting or an excessive influence of very rare events.
+Prior to removing the quantile biases from the target model, the bias correction factors at the extreme ends of the distribution are also modified by the QME method to reduce the risk of overfitting or an excessive influence of very rare events.

 While it is technically a "delta change" method as opposed to a "bias correction" method, the QDC method was also included in the assessment.